stevenrskelton/stevenrskelton.github.io/_posts/2022-10-19-tradeaudit-mobile-app-infrastructure.md

 In the case of Trade Audit, the URL [https://tradeaudit.app](https://tradeaudit.app) is hosted from a GitHub Pages repository.
 GitHub Pages can be a simple and free option for static sites.
 Dynamic data for this site loads from CORS JSON requests to the main Trade Audit mobile API server, and the data is highly cacheable.
-There are many free (or low cost) IaaS solutions providing highly configurable caching and DDOS protection such a AWS CloudFront or CloudFlare that will protect your API layer without a separate Nginx install.
+There are many free (or low cost) IaaS solutions providing highly configurable caching and DDOS protection such an AWS CloudFront or CloudFlare that will protect your API layer without a separate Nginx install.